Ogejane/Sales-Performance-Report-Project/README.md

 1. Calculate the total revenue generated from sales.

-2. Categorize customers into the following age groups:
+2. Categorize customers into the following age groups: (Using nested IF Formular)
  - 18-30: Young Adult
  - 31-40: Adult
  - 41-49: Middle-aged Adult
  - 50 and above: Senior

 3. Identify the month in which Vintage Couture generated the highest revenue.

 4. Determine which age group contributes the highest revenue